-The Chase Sapphire Preferred also has a bonus offer of 100,000 Ultimate Rewards points instead of 60,000 for the Chase Sapphire Reserve, for the same spend.
+The Chase Sapphire Preferred has a bonus offer of 60,000 Ultimate Rewards points after spending $4,000 within three months, just like the 60,000 bonus offer points for the Chase Sapphire Reserve, for the same spend.

 If you’re deciding between the two cards, we recommend taking a close look at your travel and lifestyle preferences.
-The Sapphire Preferred card carries a lower annual fee and currently offers a higher bonus for the same spend, but it does not have nearly as many perks as the Sapphire Reserve.
+The Sapphire Preferred card carries a lower annual fee and a broader range of bonus categories, but it does not have nearly as many perks as the Sapphire Reserve.
 Depending on your habits and budget, you may find that you are able to use the perks of one card more than the other.

 How to Use the Chase Sapphire Preferred

 The first step to maximizing this card is planning your spending so you qualify for the introductory offer.
-You’ll get 100,000 bonus points if you spend $4,000 in the first three months from account opening, which is equal to $1,000 when redeemed for travel through Chase Ultimate Rewards.
-With so many 2020 travel plans put on hold by the pandemic, that’s a nice boost toward next year’s overdue vacation.
+You’ll get 60,000 bonus points if you spend $4,000 in the first three months from account opening, which is equal to $750 when redeemed for travel through Chase Ultimate Rewards.
+That’s a nice boost toward your next vacation.

 If you have another card that earns higher rewards in these categories, consider the tradeoff of points earned vs. redemption value for each, while accounting for extra benefits and annual fee.
 You might find while the Preferred Card earns fewer points per dollar spent, you still come out on top when factoring for what those rewards convert to when redeemed.